Trump Signs A Record Number Of Executive Actions — But Nothing About Ethics

 President Trump signed a record number of executive orders and presidential memoranda his first week in office — a total of 14 compared to President Obama's 13.
 But something is noticeably absent from those directives — ethics for the executive branch.

 Presidents Clinton, George W. Bush and Obama all took executive action their first week in office to send a signal to the American public about their commitment to ethics.
-President Bush signed a presidential memo about the standards of ethical conduct, including no conflicts of interest, no solicitations of gifts and a reminder of laws that say senior government employees can't immediately lobby the agencies they worked for.
+President Bush signed a presidential memorandum about the standards of ethical conduct, including no conflicts of interest, no solicitations of gifts and a reminder of laws that say senior government employees can't immediately lobby the agencies they worked for.

 President Clinton's first executive order, signed Jan.
 20, 1993, said senior executive branch employees couldn't lobby their former agencies for five years.
 It also said that they couldn't engage in activity on behalf of a foreign government or political party — ever.